 Although healing work can definitely include difficult feelings at times, I am someone who has a quirky sense of humour that my clients tend to really enjoy.
 As a result, sessions with me often include more gentle laughter together than one might typically expect in therapy.

-I am assisted in my home office by my two canine assistants: Maggie, who is a 13 year old schnauzer-poodle cross and Jasper, my 3 year old beagle who is a St. John's Ambulance therapy dog.
-Please advise me if the dogs' presence poses any difficulty for you.Why wait to feel better?
+I am assisted in my home office by my two canine assistants: Maggie, who is a 14 year old schnauzer-poodle cross, Jasper, my 5 year old beagle who is a St. John's Ambulance therapy dog, and Molly, a ragdoll kitten.
+Please advise me if the pets' presence poses any difficulty for you.Why wait to feel better?
 Click here to book online now!